exhesham/android-backup-content-nfs/README.md

 ## Goal

 The goal of this app is to convert your home to be the cloud the easiest way.
-This app sync your device files to the SMB storage in your LAN through LAN or through WAN. for security reasons, i recommend to use LAN.
+This app sync your device files to the SMB/NFS storage in your LAN through LAN or through WAN. for security reasons, i recommend to use LAN.

 ## Features